yujenlin5210/yujenlin5210.github.io/about.md

       - name: Vinyl Cutting | Laser Cutting
       - name: Illustrator | Photoshop
 ---
 <p>Hello, I am Yu-Jen Lin, a software engineer with UX design/research's mind inside.
 I've worked as a fulltime software engineer in a design agency in Taiwan a couple years where I focused in creating interactable installation for museums and exhibitions.
-I then got trained in UX deisgn and UX research at University of Michigan.
-I love making stuff, so a few students and I co-found a makerspace, DOIIIT Studio, at University of Michigan, School of Information to bring make culture to the school.</p>
+I then got trained in UX deisgn and UX research at University of Michigan.</p>
-<p>I'd like to create interactive installation to give people fun and unforgetable experience.
-I've interned in Universal Creative and created a short exhibition at the theme park. </p>
+<p>I love making stuff to create interactive installation to give people fun and unforgetable experience.
+A few students and I co-found a makerspace, DOIIIT Studio, at University of Michigan, School of Information to bring make culture to the school.
+I've interned in Universal Creative in Summer 2016 and created a short VR exhibition at the theme park. </p>
 <p>Currently, I'm looking for a FULLTIME JOB where I can combine technology and art together to bring magic to our life.</p>